ipfs/js-ipfs/README.md

 * Consult the [Core API docs](https://github.com/ipfs/js-ipfs/tree/master/docs/core-api) to see what you can do with an IPFS node
 * Head over to https://proto.school to take the [IPFS course](https://proto.school/course/ipfs) that covers core IPFS concepts and JS APIs
 * Check out https://docs.ipfs.io for [glossary](https://docs.ipfs.io/concepts/glossary), tips, how-tos and more
-* See https://blog.ipfs.io for news and more
 * Need help?
 Please ask 'How do I?' questions on https://discuss.ipfs.io
+* Find out about chat channels, the IPFS newsletter, the IPFS blog, and more in the [IPFS community space](https://docs.ipfs.io/community/).

 ## Table of Contents <!-- omit in toc -->